elasticio/splitter-component/README.md

 #### Configuration Fields

 * **Behavior** - (dropdown, required): Select one of the following options:
-  * `Produce Groups of Fixed Size (Don't Emit Partial Groups)` - Messages keeps collecting continuously.
+  * `Group on fixed amount of messages` - Messages keeps collecting continuously.
 Once the group size is reached, the group is emitted and the new group starts collecting immediately.
 If the number of incoming messages for a particular group is less than the defined group size, the group will be stored in the internal storage (Maester) and proceed collecting messages into the open group.
-  * `Group All Incoming Messages` - All incoming messages will be gathered until there are no more incoming messages within the specified timeframe (delay timer), at which point messages will be emitted for each group.
+  * `Group on timeout` - All incoming messages will be gathered until there are no more incoming messages within the specified timeframe (delay timer), at which point messages will be emitted for each group.
-  * `Produce Groups of Fixed Size (Emit Partial Groups)` - Specify both group size and delay timer.
+  * `Group on amount of messages or timeout` - Specify both group size and delay timer.
 Once a group is complete, that group will be emitted.
 If there are no more incoming messages within the specified timeframe, partially completed groups will also be emitted.
 * **Emit result as array** - (checkbox, optional): If selected, `messageData` in the response object will be an array of messages without message IDs.

   <details><summary>Example with unchecked</summary>